GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/customauthn.md

 Example: `random.randit(10000,99999)`

 **context.set()**
-This particular method is obtained from jboss to pass the session attribute value to LDAP by creating a temporary attribute which has a limited lifetime and can be retrieved within the life span, otherwise it expires and the session becomes invalid.
-Save the value of the code obtained through the code generator method. `context.set("Name of the temp attribute", <key>)` where `<key>` is the value that needs to be stored temporarily in ldap.
+This particular method is obtained from JBoss to pass the session attribute value to LDAP by creating a temporary attribute which has a limited lifetime and can be retrieved within the life span, otherwise it expires and the session becomes invalid.
+Save the value of the code obtained through the code generator method. `context.set("Name of the temp attribute", <key>)` where `<key>` is the value that needs to be stored temporarily in LDAP.

 Example: `context.set("code",code)`